jaredsinclair/JTSImageViewController/README.md

+# DO NOT USE.
+"I AM SUPER DUPER CEREAL, YOU GUYS."

-### *This repository is no longer under active development.
+### ~~*This repository is no longer under active development.
 I think it's probably still safe to use on iOS 7 through 9, but your mileage may vary.
-I may someday do a thorough rewrite in Swift, taking into account newer API features, etc. ~ Jared*
+I may someday do a thorough rewrite in Swift, taking into account newer API features, etc. ~ Jared*~~

 JTSImageViewController
 ======================